 You can start, stop, and restart a running Bare Metal Server.

-To control the operation of Bare Metal Server, follow the steps below.
+To control the operation of a Bare Metal Server, follow these steps.

-- Click the Bare Metal Server menu on the Service Home page.
-Navigate to the Bare Metal Server List page.
+- On the Service Home page, click the Bare Metal Server menu.
+You will be taken to the Bare Metal Server List page.

-- Bare Metal Server list On the page, after selecting multiple servers, you can control multiple servers simultaneously using the start and stop buttons at the top of the table.
+- Bare Metal Server List page allows you to select multiple servers and control them simultaneously using the Start and Stop buttons at the top of the table.

 - Bare Metal Server Details page also allows you to start and stop the server.

-- Bare Metal Server List on the page click the resource to control operation and navigate to the Bare Metal Server Detail page.
+- On the Bare Metal Server List page, click the resource to control its operation and navigate to the Bare Metal Server Details page.

 - Check the server status and complete the changes using each Server Management button.